-The Indian rupee loan of ₹ 190.00 million from Mahindra & Mahindra Financial Services Limited which carries interest ii) at the rate of 10.00% p.a. payable monthly.
-The loan amount shall be repayable in 12 monthly equal instalments after 3 months of morotorium (where interest is only paid) from the date of disbursement.
-It is working capital term loan and the same is unsecured.
+The Indian rupee Ioan of ₹ 190.00 million from Mahindra & Mahindra Financial Services Limited which carries interest at the rate of 10.00% p.a. payable monthly.
+The Ioan amount shall be repayable in 12 monthly equal instalments after 3 months of morotorium (where interest is only paid) from the date of disbursement.
+It is working capital term Ioan and the same is unsecured.